Scheduled Maintenance: CPF digital services will not be available on 3 Dec 2023, from 12am to 8am.

 When you turn age 55, the savings from your Special Account (SA), followed by Ordinary Account (OA), will be transferred to a newly opened Retirement Account (RA).

-The amount to be transferred is capped at the FRS as it is an ideal point of reference of how much you might need for your retirement.
+The amount to be transferred is capped at the FRS as a point of reference of how much you might need for your retirement.
 The amount of CPF savings in your RA will ultimately determine your future monthly payouts.

 The BRS and FRS are also adjusted annually as long-term inflation, longer life expectancy, and improvements in standard of living are taken into consideration.
 The retirement sum you will need to set aside depends on the time you turn age 55 and is fixed for the rest of your life.
 Hence, you might find that your retirement sum is different from that of a friend’s if you are of different age.